UndeadZeratul/wartrophies/README.md

 ### Important
 ---
 - The mod is not multiplayer compatible!
-- You currently need a dev build of GZDoom to run this!
-It uses bleeding edge features.
-Get a dev build [here](https://devbuilds.drdteam.org/gzdoom/).
+- Requires at least GZDoom 4.3.0!
-- Loading a previous a save game will revert progress to what it was at the time of saving!
-This is, unfortunately, unavoidable.
-Data is saved in server CVars as user CVars have a length limit.
-A feature suggestion has been opened on the forum to allow excluding server CVars from being saved.
-Until it gets implemented, if at all, keep this note in mind.
+- Loading a previous save game will revert kill stats to what they were at the time of saving!
+A feature to help fix this was requested and implemented engine-side, but it is currently only available in a GZDoom dev build.
+If you're reading this, the issue has not been fixed.

 ### Do this if you want addon support
 ---